J-Jurza/Electricity-Demand-Forecasting/README.md

 ## Background and Significance

 Given Australia's growing energy demand (and changes in its patterns), this research leverages historical data and predictive modeling to forecast future requirements.
 The evolving landscape of energy generation, marked by a significant shift towards renewable sources, necessitates accurate forecasting models to balance supply and demand effectively.
 This project aims to contribute to the energy sector's decision-making processes, ensuring sustainable and efficient energy management.

-## Project Status

-This project is a group capstone project for a UNSW Master of Data Science degree, signifying its importance in applying theoretical knowledge to solve real-world problems.
-The project was delivered with an industry-based final report outlining findings and suggestions for further research.

 ## Methodology